wallet-provider-js/wallet-selection/README.md

 ## User Flow

-* If the user clicks on the WebApp [ Login ] button a function from this libary is called
+* When the user clicks on the WebApp [ Login / Connect Wallet ] button, a function from this libary is called
 * The function presents the user a screen to select a wallet.
 * When the user selects a wallet, the function resolves into a `ProviderInformation` structure
 * `ProviderInformation` contains data about the wallet: name, capabilities, url to wallet-provider.js file for this particular wallet